admb-project/benchmarks/README.md

 [admb/examples](https://github.com/admb-project/admb/tree/main/examples/admb):
 `catage -mcmc 1e6 -mcsave 1e3` and `nm2vol`.

-The [analysis](analysis.R) of the [results](results.csv) indicates that ADMB 12.3 is 35% faster than ADMB 13.0-beta.
+The [analysis](analysis.R) of the [results](results.csv) indicates that for these examples, ADMB 12.3 is around 25% faster in Linux and around 100% faster in Windows.

-This is worth looking into before releasing 13.0.
+This seems worth looking into before releasing 13.0.